Olical/conjure/README.md

 call deoplete#custom#option('keyword_patterns', {'clojure': '[\w!$%&+/:<=>?@^_~-.#]'})
 ```

-If you prefer [CoC][] you can add [coc-conjure][] to get the same asynchronous completion experience.
+If you prefer to use [CoC][] you can add [coc-conjure][] to get the same asynchronous completion experience.

 The Python to hook up Deoplete and the JavaScript to connect CoC should be good enough of an example for how you can write your own plugin for another completion framework.
 There's a JSON RPC server inside Conjure you can connect to that allows you to execute anything within Conjure, including fetching completions or evaluating code.

 ## Configuration

 Conjure is configured through a mixture of Vim Script variables and the `.conjure.edn` file (the dot prefix is optional).
-The `.conjure.edn` file in your local directory will be deeply merged with every other one found above it in the directory tree.
+The `.conjure.edn` file in your local directory will be deeply merged with every other one found in parent directories.

 This means you can store global things in `~/.conjure.edn` or `~/.config/conjure/.conjure.edn` and override specific values with your project local configuration file. `~/.config` should be the default value of your `XDG_CONFIG_HOME` variable which Conjure respects.

 Once configured you'll simply need to open up a Clojure or ClojureScript file and the connections will be made automatically.
-To synchronise the configuration and connections while Neovim is open simply execute `ConjureUp` (`<localleader>cu` by default).
+To synchronise the configuration and connections when Neovim is already open simply execute `ConjureUp` (`<localleader>cu` by default) after making your changes.

 If you get anything wrong in your `.conjure.edn` you'll see a spec validation error formatted by [expound][] which should help you work it out.

 ### `.conjure.edn`

-This is an exhaustive `.conjure.edn`, mine usually end up being 1-5 lines long.
+This is an exhaustive `.conjure.edn`, mine usually end up being between 1-5 lines long.
 Hopefully you'll be able to find anything you might need in here though!

 ```edn
 {:conns